Sheriff: 10-year-old says she stomped head of baby in panic

 CHIPPEWA FALLS, Wis.
-(AP) — A western Wisconsin sheriff says a 10-year-old girl charged with first-degree intentional homicide dropped a 6-month-old baby and, when the infant cried, she panicked and stomped on the child’s head.
+(AP) — A 10-year-old girl charged with first-degree intentional homicide in the death of a 6-month-old baby told investigators that she panicked after dropping the infant, and stomped on the child’s head to stop the crying, according to a sheriff in western Wisconsin.

-The girl appeared in restraints in Chippewa County Circuit Court for a bond hearing Monday.
-She is charged as an adult under Wisconsin law.
+Handcuffed and wearing a leather restraint around her waist, the girl sobbed as she appeared in Chippewa County Circuit Court on Monday.
+A judge set bond at $50,000.
+State law requires the case, at least initially, to be held in adult court, according to prosecutors.

-Prosecutors say first responders were called Oct.
-30 to a licensed home day care near Chippewa Falls.
-The baby was unresponsive and bleeding from the head.
-The child died at a St. Paul hospital Nov.
+First responders were called Oct.
+30 to a licensed home day care in the Town of Tilden near Chippewa Falls.
+The baby was found to be unresponsive and bleeding from the head, according to officials.
+The baby was rushed to HSHS St. Joseph’s Hospital in Chippewa Falls, then airlifted to Gillette Children’s Specialty Healthcare hospital about 90 miles (145 kilometers) to the west in St. Paul.
+He died Nov.
 1.

-Chippewa County Sheriff James Kowalczyk (koh-WAHL’-chek) says the girl , who lives with foster parents at the home, told investigators the baby’s head hit a footstool, and that she stomped on the baby’s head in panic when it cried.
+Chippewa County Sheriff James Kowalczyk said a doctor called his office to inform investigators that it was his belief the baby’s injuries were not an accident.
+Investigators interviewed four people at the home and the girl , who lives with foster parents at the house, “confessed to her involvement in the situation,” Kowalczyk said.

 Most Read Nation & World Stories